 2.2.3 The system responds with a positive/negative feedback regarding a user reservation request.
 In case of negative feedback, alternative reservations are sent to the user.

-2.2.4 The system enables users to cancel reservations with feedback.
-The time slots whose reservations are cancelled are then made available for rescheduling.

 System allows only one reservation for any user at a time.

-Users make requests using their unique user-names and passwords that are already registered and authenticated on the online service broker.
+Users make requests using their unique user-names and labname (or the labname acronym as provided by the lab administrator) that are already registered and authenticated on the online service broker.
 Unauthorized users will be unable to schedule experiments.

 The system updates the reservation record in real time.

-2.2.8 The system reminds users of their reservations to ensure they carry out the experiments
+The system reminds users of their reservations to ensure they carry out the experiments

+2.2.2 Functions of the SMS – Schedule DashBoard:

+1. The Dashbaord is supposed to provide an interface to create lab configurations required by the system so as to enable scheduling of users before the scheduling application is enabled to function.

+2. The Dashboard will enable the administrator to have a statistical review of the application performance, so as to see if the system is achieving its core requirements.

+3. The application is to be configured through the dashboard every time the application is to be used by students to schedule for interactive labs.

+4. The dashboard is only to be accessed by the respective lab administrators (the group manage_users_on_uss) group as identified by the ISA.

 User characteristics

-The stakeholder in this system is the end user; the student who will use this application to schedule for an interactive lab.
+There are two major stakeholders, the student, who is the major system and the lab administrator who is the administrator and the overseer of the system.

 Below are the end user characteristics of the lab;

 The user should send a request for the reservation